ihmc-scale/act-up-model/README.md

 Note that the `:similarity` and `:utility` parameters are handled slightly specially: their `:value`s are p-lists, mapping a keyword version of the type (*e.g.* `:integeer` or `:double`) to a Lisp symbol interned from the string provided in the JSON.
 By default these symbols are interned in the `CL-USER` package, but if desired this can be changed by setting the value of the `scale:*data--name-package*` variable to a different package name. `CL-USER` was chosen on the assumption that's where
 Christian will be working.

+In addition the :processes keyword in the `parameters` alist simply maps that keyword to a list of lists, forms read from files in `theprocess/` directory, which define processes used by the model.
+In the JSON supplied `:processes` should map to a list of strings, the names of process files, which should contain Lisp code.
+For each such file name if it contains no extension (*i.e.* does not contain a period character, '.', a `.lisp` extension is appended.
+When reading forms from these files any symbols without a package explicitly specified will be read in the package specified by `*data-name-package*`, which is `COMMON-LISP-USER` by default.
+Note that this behavior is subtlely different than calling `load` on the file.
+For example any `in-package` forms are simply read and returned without being acted upon, and `eval-when` forms are unlikely to have the expected behavior.
+Note that if the designated process file does not exist and error string will be returned (see below) without attempting to run the model.

 However, the *first* element of the `parameters` a-list always maps the keyword `:name` to a list whose sole element is a keyword denoting the model name. *E.g.* `(:name MODEL-FREE-DECISION)`.
 The JSON string for the model's name is converted to a symbol (again in the packaged denoted by `scale:*data--name-package*`), upcased with camel-case boundaries and spaces converted to hyophens.